mazondo/harpoon-docs/README.md

 # Harpoon
 Harpoon is a really easy to use static site deployer.
-Currently we support Amazon s3, but it's pretty easy to [add integrations if you're interested](/extending-harpoon).
+Currently we support Amazon s3 and BitBalloon, but it's pretty easy to [add integrations if you're interested](/extending-harpoon).

 ## Installation
 To install harpoon just run: